UFV Cascades: Varsity teams

+Basketball

 Men's basketball

 In 2000, the men's basketball team captured its first PacWest conference championship after earning bronze medals in 1998 and 1999.
 The team again won conference bronze in 2001, but returned to conference championship gold medal winners in 2002, 2004, and 2006, with 2006 being their last as members of the PacWest.
 The team moved to the Canada West conference in 2006.

 On March 26, 2020, Parm Bains, Daniel Adediran, and Kenan Hadzovic became the first UFV players to be selected in the Canadian Elite Basketball League Draft when they were all selected in the first, second, and third rounds, respectively, in the 2020 CEBL–U Sports Draft by the Fraser Valley Bandits.

 Women's basketball

 The Cascades women's basketball program has historically been one of the strongest at the school.
 While playing in the PacWest of the CCAA, the team won ten conference championships including five consecutively from 2001 to 2005.
 The team also won seven silver medals in the PacWest conference championship tournament.
 Following their move to U Sports in 2006, the program remained competitive, although have not yet won a conference championship.
-The team has, however, qualified for the National Final 8 Tournament twice, in 2013 and 2014, claiming a bronze medal finish in 2014.
+The team has, however, qualified for the national Final 8 Tournament twice, in 2013 and 2014, claiming a bronze medal finish in 2014.

 Golf

-The Cascades competed in the PacWest conference of the Canadian Collegiate Athletic Association until 2019 when the team moved to the Canada West conference of U Sports for the 2019-2020 season.
+The Cascades competed in the PacWest conference of the Canadian Collegiate Athletic Association until 2019 when the team moved to the Canada West conference of U Sports for the 2019–20 season.

+Soccer

-Men's Soccer
+Men's soccer

 The Cascades men's soccer team won one conference championship, coming in 1996, while playing in the PacWest conference of the CCAA.
 The team also had one silver and one bronze finish.
 The program joined the Canada West conference of U Sports in 2006.

-Women's Soccer
+Women's soccer

 The Cascades women's soccer team had three silver medal conference finishes and as well as three bronze medals while playing in the PacWest conference of the CCAA.
 The program joined the Canada West conference of U Sports in 2006 and claimed their one conference championship in 2010.

 Volleyball

 The men's and women's volleyball teams originally competed in the PacWest conference of the CCAA for two seasons from 1983 to 1985.
 Both programs were brought back in 2004 and continued to compete in the CCAA.
-On May 7, 2019, the Canada West conference of U Sports approved the admission of the Cascades' men's and women's volleyball teams for the 2020-21 season.
+On May 7, 2019, the Canada West conference of U Sports approved the admission of the Cascades' men's and women's volleyball teams for the 2020–21 season.

 Men's volleyball

 The Cascades men's volleyball team won four conference silver medals and two conference bronze medals over their 18 years in the PacWest conference of the CCAA.
 The team also made two appearances in the national championship tournament in 2007 and 2009.
-The team became a U Sports member starting with the 2020-21 season.
+The team became a U Sports member starting with the 2020–21 season.